 Exposure to airborne particulate matter (PM) plays an important role in initiating or aggravating respiratory and cardiovascular diseases.
 The understanding of the pathogenic effects resulting from such a PM exposure requires knowledge of the in-situ distribution of deposited pollutants on airway and alveolar surfaces.
 Such knowledge is also essential in any assessment of the therapeutic effect of a drug delivered by inhaled therapy.
 Animal models have long been used as surrogates to predict therapeutic effects in humans or to determine possible adverse health effects arising from chemical and/or particulate exposures.
 Mathematical models have often been used to complement experimental studies under different exposure conditions.
 In addition, modeling can also be used as a tool for interspecies dose extrapolation, an important element in preclinical and toxicological studies.

-In recent years, sophisticated subject-speciﬁc computational models of aerosol transport and deposition in the lung have been developed for both humans (De Backer et al., 2008; Hofmann, 2011; Ma & Lutchen, 2009; Vinchurkar et al., 2012; Kuprat et al., submitted 2020) and research animals (refs).
+In recent years, sophisticated subject-speciﬁc computational models of aerosol transport and deposition in the lung have been developed for both humans (De Backer et al., 2008; Hofmann, 2011; Ma & Lutchen, 2009; Vinchurkar et al., 2012; Kuprat et al., submitted 2020) and research animals (Kabilan et al., 2016, Asgharian et al., 2016).
 These models lack subject-speciﬁc experimental validation and have been mainly validated with averaged in vivo deposition data from the literature.
 As considerable inter-subject variability exists both in airway geometry and in deposition data, there is a need for detailed subject-specific datasets of lung anatomy and site-specific deposition information.
 Bauer et al. recently provided such data for the mouse lung in a publicly accessible repository, the lapdMouse archive (https://doi.org/10.25820/9arg-9w56).
 This archive provides high-resolution lung models of 34 mice combined with experimental data of local particle deposition and breathing parameters measured during aerosol exposure.
 These data may not only be used to develop more accurate models of particle deposition in the mouse lung but can also be analyzed to better understand the interplay between lung anatomy and regional aerosol deposition among animals.
 The mouse is one of the most commonly used animal models in toxicological and preclinical studies.
 It is thus important to understand heterogeneities in deposition patterns not only within a single mouse lung but also across different strains.
 This is the focus of this study.
-In particular, we investigated the effect of particle size on 1) the lobar distribution of aerosol deposition and 2) on deposition patterns at the near-acini level.
+In particular, we investigated the effect of particle size on the lobar distribution of aerosol deposition and also on deposition patterns at the near-acini level.

 METHODS